Dana JenkinsManaging Principal, New Jersey

 What’s the biggest highlight of your career?

 Working on the design of Stringfellow’s, a high-end nightclub back in the mid-‘80s.
 It was all bubble-gum pink leather and black mirror.
-But while that was certainly a highlight, my biggest highlight was designing and building Commvault, a 300,000-sf project which started with a pile of dirt and a vision.
+But while that was certainly a highlight, my biggest highlight was designing and building the Commvault headquarters, a 300,000-square-foot project which started with a pile of dirt and a vision.
 We produced this project as Jenkins & Grey with just four team members, working out of my house.

 Best advice you’ve ever received?